vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire-on-vsphere-ra.md

 ## Bill Of Materials

-The procedures in this document were validated by using the following infrastructure components and software versions, which are available today to install Tanzu GemFire in a vSphere environment:
+The procedures in this document were validated by using the following infrastructure components and software versions, are available today to install Tanzu GemFire in a vSphere environment:

 | Software Components  | Version  |
 | :---- | :---- |